Dave Moore (tight end): Tampa Bay Buccaneers (first stint)

-Tampa Bay Buccaneers (1995)

-Moore appeared in all 16 games for the first time in his career.
+In 1995, Moore appeared in all 16 games for the first time in his career.
 He became more involved in the offensive passing game, more than tripling his receptions from the year before and totaling 13 receptions for 102 yards.

-Tampa Bay Buccaneers (1996)

-This was Tony Dungy's first season as Head Coach for the Tampa Bay Buccaneers.
-Before Coach Dungy's arrival, Moore was utilized as a fullback in the Buccaneers offense.
+This was Tony Dungy's first season as head coach for the Buccaneers.
+Before Dungy's arrival, Moore was used as a fullback in the Buccaneers offense.
 During the 1995 offseason, the Buccaneers selected Mike Alstott in the second round of the NFL draft.
-Dungy moved Moore to tight end to begin this season.
+Dungy moved Moore to tight end to begin the season.
 With team starter Jackie Harris struggling with injuries, Moore started eight games this season.
 In his first season at tight end, Moore totaled 27 receptions for 237 yards and 3 touchdowns.
 His longest reception was for 23 yards.

-Tampa Bay Buccaneers (1997)

 Moore scored the first touchdown of the year for the Buccaneers.
 His touchdown helped the Buccaneers take the lead in the fourth quarter against the San Francisco 49ers.
 The Buccaneers went on to qualify for the playoffs in the 1997 post-season.

-Tampa Bay Buccaneers (1998)

-In 1998, The Buccaneers faced the Bears at home.
-During the third quarter, Dave Moore secured a 45-yard one handed catch, thrown by Trent Dilfer, to score the first touchdown by a Buccaneer in the newly built Raymond James Stadium.
+In 1998, the Buccaneers faced the Chicago Bears at home.
+During the third quarter, Moore secured a 45-yard one handed catch, thrown by Trent Dilfer, to score the first touchdown by a Buccaneer in the newly built Raymond James Stadium.
 According to Bucs Report, this catch is often accredited as one of the best catches in Buccaneer History.
 This catch sparked a fourth quarter comeback by the Buccaneers and resulted in the team's first ever win in Raymond James Stadium.

-Tampa Bay Buccaneers (1999)

-Moore amassed 276 receiving yards and 23 receptions.
-Moore scored 5 touchdowns this season, the most touchdowns he would score in a single NFL season.
+For the 1999 season, Moore amassed 276 receiving yards and 23 receptions and 5 touchdowns this season, the most touchdowns he would score in a single NFL season.
 Over his entire career he had a rate of one touchdown scored for every 7.7 passes caught, which was the best touchdown rate by any player in Buccaneer history who had at least 50 career receptions.
 He helped contribute to the Buccaneers NFC Championship appearance against the St. Louis Rams.
 The Buccaneers were defeated 11–6.

-Tampa Bay Buccaneers (2000)

-Moore continued the trend of increasing his receptions and receiving yards from the year before.
+Entering the 21st century, Moore continued the trend of increasing his receptions and receiving yards from the year before.
 During this season, he totaled 29 receptions for 288 receiving yards.
-His 29 receptions ranked seventh among NFC tight ends.
+His 29 receptions ranked seventh among National Football Conference (NFC) tight ends.
 His 3 touchdown catches were the third most on the team.